mari-mizutani/Client-Project/readme.md

 ## Learning Objectives
 - [x] Define the client’s needs
-- [ ] Scope the project
+- [x] Scope the project
 - [ ] Define User functionalities (login, logout, delete, ...)
 - [ ] Prepare a UML diagram (for both navigations and actions)
 - [ ] Prepare a wireframe of the website with for example balsamiq
-- [ ] Prepare a moqup of the website using a design tool such as Figma
+- [ ] Prepare a mockup of the website using a design tool such as Figma
-- [ ] Communicate the endresult with the client
+- [x] Communicate the endresult with the client
-- [ ] Add a quality readme
+- [x] Add a quality readme

 ### Client needs (user stories)